About Pike County

 Business & Licensing

 Business and licensing records in Pike County, Georgia, are maintained by several different agencies depending on the type of business activity and registration.
-The Pike County Clerk of Superior Court, located at 16 Bay Street, Zebulon, GA 30295, phone (770) 567-2000, handles the recording of trade names (doing business as or DBA filings) for sole proprietorships and partnerships operating under a name other than the owner's legal name.
+Pike County Clerk of Superior Court, located at 16 Bay Street, Zebulon, GA 30295, handles the recording of trade names (doing business as or DBA filings) for sole proprietorships and partnerships operating under a name other than the owner's legal name.
+These filings are recorded in Pike County where the business operates and are public records that can be searched during business hours at the Clerk's office.

 • This service is free and provides immediate access to business entity records for the entire state.